Cyla Wiesenthal

-Cyla Wiesenthal (née Müller; 1908 - 10 November 2003) was a Polish-born Holocaust survivor during the Second World War.
-She was the wife of nazi hunter and writer Simon Wiesenthal.
+Cyla Wiesenthal (née Müller; 9 August 1908- 10 November 2003) was a Polish-born Jewish Holocaust survivor during the Second World War.
+She was the wife of Nazi hunter and writer Simon Wiesenthal.

 Early life

 Wiesenthal was born in 1908 in Buczek, near Łódź, then part of the Austro-Hungarian Empire.
-She met Simon Wiesenthal at grammar school and they married in 1936 in Lvov, Poland (now Lviv, Ukraine).
+She met Simon Wiesenthal at grammar school and they married in 1936 in Polish-ruled Lviv (now Ukraine).